glong1321/AndesTG/README.md

-This repository is for file related to tectonic geomorphology problems in the Andes.
+This repository is for files related to tectonic geomorphology problems in the Andes.